-The aim of the study was to evaluate the efficacy of 10% curcumin mucoadhesive gel in stage 2 OSMF patients.
+The aim of the study was to evaluate the efficacy of curcumin 250 mg capsules and 5% curcumin mucoadhesive gel in stage 2 OSMF patients.

-The objective was to check the treatment efficacy of curcumin
+The objective was to check the treatment efficacy of curcumin combination therapy

 - In terms of alleviating subjective symptoms like burning sensation, difficulty in mouth opening, intolerance to spicy food and difficulty in swallowing, signs like shrunken uvula, hockey stick appearance of uvula, and objective parameters like blanching, sites of fibrosis, burning sensation, pain, mouth opening, tongue protrusion & cheek flexibility. - Post treatment changes in clinical staging - Post treatment histopathological changes and grading